 The role of the Upper School Dean of Students is to coordinate and facilitate the school's approach to all student needs and to promote a robust and inclusive school community.

-Grade deans handle day-to-day discipline such as tardy and dress code offenses.
+Grade deans handle day-to-day discipline such as tardy and dress code offenses and are the first point of contact.
 Please contact the appropriate grade dean for specific questions you may have regarding topics such as dress code, tardiness, attendance, senior privileges, driving/parking privileges, and detention.